Leidos (LDOS)

 5. Revenue Growth

-A company’s long-term sales performance is one signal of its overall quality.
+A company’s long-term performance is an indicator of its overall quality.
 Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Thankfully, Leidos’s 7.6% annualized revenue growth over the last five years was decent.
-Its growth was slightly above the average industrials company and shows its offerings resonate with customers.
+Unfortunately, Leidos’s 6.9% annualized revenue growth over the last five years was mediocre.
+This wasn’t a great result compared to the rest of the industrials sector, but there are still things to like about Leidos.

 Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-Leidos’s annualized revenue growth of 6.9% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.
-Leidos Year-On-Year Revenue Growth
+Leidos’s recent performance shows its demand has slowed as its annualized revenue growth of 5.5% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.

 We can better understand the company’s revenue dynamics by analyzing its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
-Leidos’s backlog reached $47.66 billion in the latest quarter and averaged 15.2% year-on-year growth over the last two years.
+Leidos’s backlog reached $49 billion in the latest quarter and averaged 20.2% year-on-year growth over the last two years.
 Because this number is better than its revenue growth, we can see the company accumulated more orders than it could fulfill and deferred revenue to the future.
 This could imply elevated demand for Leidos’s products and services but raises concerns about capacity constraints.
-Leidos Backlog

 6. Operating Margin